shanetgit/shanjavascript.github.io/README.md

 ## General Info
-* is a script that generate a random message
+* is a script that generate a random fortune tellere message

 ## Technology
 project is created with :